 Many people know Koh Phangan from the monthly Full Moon party.
 It was once started as a backpackers beach party who were celebrating the birthday of a friend during Full Moon.
 But nowadays it has grown into a huge famous monthly recurring party that attracts thousands of backpackers.

 If you like to party hard, this is the place to go!
 But not only Full Moon parties are being held at the island.
 There is also the Half Moon Koh Phangan party and even a waterfall party!
 Check the dates for all those parties here.

-Go for an adrenaline filled adventure while navigating over the water and seeing beautiful Koh Phangan island from a different perspective.
+Go for an adrenaline filled adventure while navigating over the water and see beautiful Koh Phangan from a different perspective.
 Riding a jetski is some of the most popular things to do in Koh Phangan.
-Therefore it is highly recommended to book your jetski tour in Koh Phangan upfront so you won’t miss out on it.
+Therefore it is highly recommended to book your jetski tour in Koh Phangan upfront.
 With the help of a qualified local English-speaking instructor, you will learn the basics of driving the jetski so you will feel safe while experiencing the incredible thrill.
 One jetski can host up to the two people, so bring your partner or friend and have fun while experiencing the rush of driving a jetski!